Sproggy/dotfiles/README.md

 # Hyprland Dots

-This is the configuration for Arch Linux, Arcolinux, Garuda, Manjaro based installations of Hyprland (Wayland) and/or XFCE (Xorg).
+This is the configuration for Arch Linux, Arcolinux, EndeavourOS, Garuda, Manjaro based installations of Hyprland (Wayland) and/or XFCE (Xorg).

 This will work on most flavours of Arch.